-Considerations favoring anti-defection laws: Lengthy sections above report scholars' assessments of negative effects from parliamentary defections.
-Scholars cite bought government majorities and party system instability and effectiveness.
+Considerations favoring anti-defection laws: Lengthy sections above report scholars' assessments of negative effects from parliamentary defections, claiming bought government majorities and party system instability and effectiveness.
 Their contentions will not be recounted.
 Instead, here are excerpts from the report of a 2006 public forum on floor-crossing held in South Africa, whose 1996 constitution prohibited the practice until amended in 2002 to permit limited windows for switching parties, an amendment upheld by the Supreme Court.
-The forum reviewed floor-crossing at the national and municipal levels and heard from two speakers who both who criticized the practice.
+The forum reviewed floor-crossing at the national and municipal levels and heard from speakers who criticized the practice.
 According to the forum summary: